This feature is enabled by request only

-When recipients receive an email with One-Click enabled, the content will still be encrypted and non-Virtru users will still see the Unlock Message template.
+When recipients receive an email with Require Authentication turned OFF, the content will still be encrypted and non-Virtru users will still see the Unlock Message template.

 When the recipient (or any user with the link) opens the Unlock Message link, they will be routed directly to the decrypted message in the Secure Reader.
 They will not follow the typical verification process.